qrohlf/hackathon-starter-sinatra/Readme.md

 ## Pipeline
 There is no asset pipeline built into this project.
 Compile/concat your scripts and styles locally using a tool like [CodeKit](https://incident57.com/codekit/), [LiveReload](http://livereload.com) or [SimpLess](http://wearekiss.com/simpless).
 Don't forget to commit changes to the compiled scripts and styles!

+# Rationale

-# Why Sinatra and not Rails?
+## Why Sinatra and not Rails?
 Rails is a great tool for speeding up development - if your whole team knows Rails.
 Otherwise, Sinatra is better.

 For most hackathon-style micro applications, the full Rails framework introduces too much friction to the development process.
-It's got a lot of moving parts, a deeply nested directory structure that's difficult for team members without Rails experience to traverse, and a lot of implicit "magic" that can also trip up team members.
-Sinatra with ActiveRecord gives a lot of the speed benefits of a Rails project without the added complexity of the asset pipeline, sophisticated routing, and other stuff that comes with Rails but isn't that useful in smaller projects.
+It's got a deeply nested directory structure, lots of distracting boilerplate files, and a lot of implicit "magic" that can also trip up team members.
+Sinatra with ActiveRecord gives a lot of the convenience of a Rails project with a flatter structure, less boilerplate to wade through, and more explicit code that is easier for people without Rails experience to follow..

+## Why no tests?
+This is for a hackathon.
+TDD is great for longer-term projects, but it's unnecessary overhead when time is of the essence and bugs aren't a huge deal.